-A few years ago, we ran a very popular post on farmers market etiquette:
+A few years ago, we ran a very popular post on farmers market etiquette.

 While our original advice still stands, we were delighted to discover how the dedicated and enthusiastic staff at CUESA gets the most from shopping the market.
-Here are ten tips for making the most of your farmers market experience and practicing good etiquette too!
+Here are 10 tips for making the most of your farmers market experience and practicing good etiquette too!

 1. Make sure you understand what's in season so you have the right expectations.

-Brie Mazurek, the Online Education Manager, says, "Get to know what's in season in your area.
+Brie Mazurek, the online education manager, says, "Get to know what's in season in your area.
 For example, you won't find tomatoes in the winter in most farmers markets."
 Many markets have seasonality charts you can look up on their websites.

 2. Take advantage of the market's info booth.

 Visit your farmers market info booth and find out what customer services they offer.
 (For example, CUESA offers free cooking demos and a Veggie Valet, which allows customers to drop off their vegetables and pick them up later.)

 3. Come prepared with a shopping cart and small bills.

 You might want to bring a folding shopping cart if you anticipate a large haul.
 And bring small bills!
 Farmers always appreciate not having to make change for a large bill — especially if you're going earlier in the day.